IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 Pi are child ptrs and Ki are search key values

 #### Leaf level:
-Pi are sorted and point to file records.Assuming n is max no of values a node holds Pn point to the node starting with Pn+1 and so on.
+Pi are sorted and point to file records for Ki.
+Assuming n is max no of values a node holds Pn point to the node starting with Pn+1 and so on.
 Basically left leaf node point to right one soon and so forth.

 #### Non-leaf level:
 Non leaf nodes form a multi level sparse index on the leaf nodes.